Thoracic duct: Course and relations

 The thoracic ducts ascends into the superior mediastinum, reaching 2-3cm superior to the clavicle, as high up as the C7 vertebral level.

 In the superior mediastinum, the thoracic duct is situated posterior to and to the left of the esophagus.
 It is situated between the visceral and alar fascia.
 It passes posterior to the left common carotid artery, vagus nerve (CN X), and internal jugular vein.
 At C7 level, it lies posterolaterally to the carotid sheath.
 From here, it passes anteroinferiorly to the thyrocervical trunk, and phrenic nerve.
-It descends until reaching and draing at the venous angle.
+It descends until reaching and draining at the venous angle.

 Fate

 The thoracic duct usually drains into the systemic (blood) circulation at the left venous angle where left subclavian and left internal jugular veins unite to form the left brachiocephalic vein.

 Variation

 The characteristic anatomy of the thoracic duct is present in only about half of individuals.